pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 ```

 ##### sort-arrays
 - Configure the array members that need to be sorted.
-This ensures the array is created consistently to improve git diff.
+This function ensures the array is created consistently, simplifying git diff analysis.

-Example: Sort the roles and scopes arrays.
+Example: Sort the roles and scopes arrays:
 ```
   "sort-arrays":[
         "roles","scopes"